adithyaamara/FlaskApp/README.md

    > It is Recommended to delete the default admin user, add your own admin user by inserting a record to `admins` table using `PHPMyAdmin`.
    > While adding the admins manually, passwords must be hashed and stored in database.
 [Hash Your password here](https://bcrypt-generator.com/)
  - Visit the Flask application homepage at `http://docker-host-ip:[4444 | PORT YOU exposed IN docker-compose.yml]` and login with default userid(`1234567890`) and password (`admin`) OR using your own admin credentials if you have added any in previosu step.

+# My SQL DB setup:
+- If a mysql db  with above configuration specified in `config.json` is up and ready, Proceed as follows:
+- `FlaskApp.sql` has all the required SQL statements for creating and adding sample data to tables [Edit the data insert statements if needed].
+Use any helper like `phpmyadmin.co` to execute all the sql statements and setup the database.
+- Once database is ready with above config, one can proceed to run the application.

 # Usage - Docker
  - `git clone https://github.com/adithyaamara/FlaskApp.git`